Dubai: Offshore Legal and Tax Regimes

 Forms of Offshore Operation

-Companies approved for operation in Jebel Ali Free Zone are granted one of the following types of licences, renewable annually for as long as the company holds a valid lease from the Free Zone Authority:
+Companies approved for operation in the Jebel Ali Free Zone are granted one of the following types of licences, renewable annually for as long as the company holds a valid lease from the Free Zone Authority:

 - A General Trading Licence allows the holder to import, distribute and store all items as per Jafza rules and regulations.